abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Product, external diagram](../02_category/products_morphisms.svg)

-(Intuitively, all such objects would be _more complex_ than the pair objects and you can always have a function that converts a more complex structure, to a simpler one (we saw an example of this when we covered the functions that convert subsets to their supersets).)
+Intuitively, all such objects would be _more complex_ than the pair objects and you can always have a function that converts a more complex structure to a simpler one by throwing information away (we saw an example of this when we covered the functions that convert subsets to their supersets).

-More formally, if we suppose that there is a set $I$ that can serve as an impostor of the product of sets $B$ and $Y$ (i.e. that $I$ is such that there exist two functions, which we will call $ib: I → B$ and $iy: I → Y$ that allow us to derive elements $B$ and $Y$ from it), then there must also exist a unique function with the type signature $I → B \times Y$ that converts the impostor to the real product, and $ib$ and $iy$ are just results of composing that function with the usual "getter" functions that go from the pair to the elements.
+More formally, if we suppose that there is a set $I$ that can serve as an impostor of the product of sets $B$ and $Y$ (i.e. that $I$ is such that there exists two functions, which we will call $ib: I → B$ and $iy: I → Y$ that allow us to derive elements $B$ and $Y$ from it), then there must also exist a unique function with the type signature $I → B \times Y$ that converts the impostor to the real product, and $ib$ and $iy$ are just results of composing that function with the usual "getter" functions that go from the pair to the elements.
 In other words, whichever object we pick for $I$, this diagram would commute).

 ![Product, universal property](../02_category/product_universal_property.svg)

 In category theory, this type of property that a given object might possess (participating in a structure such that all similar objects can be converted to/from it) is called a _universal property_, but we won't go into more detail, as it is a bit early (after all we haven't even yet said what category theory is).

 One thing that we should point out is that this definition (as all the previous ones, by the way) does not rule out the sets which are isomorphic to the product --- when we represent things using universal properties, an isomorphism is treated as equality.
-This is the same viewpoint that we adopt in programming, especially when we work on the higher level --- there might be many different implementations of pair, but as long as they work in the same way (i.e. we can convert one to the other and vice versa) they are all the same for us).
+This is the same viewpoint that we adopt in programming, especially when we work on the higher level --- there might be many different implementations of pair, but as long as they work in the same way (i.e. we can convert one to the other and vice versa) they are all the same to us.

 # Sums

 We will now study a construct that is pretty similar to the product but at the same time is very different.
 Similar because, like the product, it is a relation between two sets which allows you to unite them into one, without erasing their structure.
-But different as it encodes a quite different type of relation --- a product encodes an _and_ relation between two sets, while the sum encodes an _or_ relation.
+But different as it encodes a very different type of relation --- a product encodes an _and_ relation between two sets, while the sum encodes an _or_ relation.

 The sum of two sets $B$ and $Y$, denoted $B + Y$ is a set that contains _all elements from the first set combined with all elements from the second one_.